jhbardwell/Dev-Toolkit/README.md

-# Game-Dev-Toolkit
+# Dev-Toolkit
-A motley collection of template JavaScript game development engines
+A motley collection of template JavaScript system development engines